I) The Operating Environment

 with amended consumer protection requirements tests bank compliance risk and change

-New technology and evolving criminal methods that support money laundering and terrorism-financing methods result in high BSA/AML compliance risk.
+New technology and evolving criminal methods that support money laundering and terrorism-financing methods result in high Anti Money Laundering compliance risk (2).
 Though at the same time, evolving consumer tastes and expectations leave banks with little choice but to adapt.
 Understandably, many banks face difficulties validating banking processes and systems that are reliant on technology.

-Since the Bank Secrecy Act (BSA) was established in 1970, and Anti-Money Laundering (AML) measures were established throughout the 80s and 90s, the level of technological sophistication that we have experienced creates a massive challenge to keep pace with evolving risks.
-New or amended consumer protection regulations such as the Truth in Lending Act (TILA), Real Estate Settlement Procedures Act (RESPA) seek to address these evolving concerns.
+Since the Bank Secrecy Act (3) was established in 1970, and Anti-Money Laundering measures were established throughout the 80s and 90s, the level of technological sophistication that we have experienced creates a massive challenge to keep pace with evolving risks.
+New or amended consumer protection regulations such as the Truth in Lending Act (4), Real Estate Settlement Procedures Act (5) seek to address these evolving concerns.
 Consequently, ever changing regulation poses challenges for banks to adapt management processes, which increases operational, compliance, and reputation risk exposure.

 IV) Supervisory Actions